munificent/craftinginterpreters/book/calls-and-functions.md

 <aside name="worst">

-Allowing returns at the top level isn't the worst idea in the world.
+Allowing `return` at the top level isn't the worst idea in the world.
 It would give you a natural way to terminate a script early.
 You could maybe even use a returned number to indicate the process's exit code.

 </aside>

-We've specified that it's a compile error to have a return statement outside of any function:
+We've specified that it's a compile error to have a `return` statement outside of any function:

 ^code return-from-script (1 before, 1 after)